Progress

 • ● Difficulty speaking.
 Only being able to make sounds or being unable to speak more than a few words at a time between breaths even though the person is trying to say more.

 When someone has a breathing condition such as asthma, they often know about it and carry inhaler medicine which can help them breathe more easily within a few minutes of using it.
-Sometimes a person can have such hard time breathing that they may need help using their inhaler.
+Sometimes a person can have such a hard time breathing that they may need help using their inhaler.
 For this reason, it is important to be ready to assemble the inhaler and help them use it.

 Assisting someone having an Asthma Attack